vik782/OZlify/README.md

 # OZlify
 Your personal locator for locations in Aussie.

-Ozylife is a simple GIS visualiser web-app that let users enter a place, address, or landmark, and shows the user where it is on the map.
+OZlify is a simple GIS visualiser web-app that let users enter a place, address, or landmark, and shows the user where it is on the map.
 Ozylife also shows any useful information about that place.
 For instance, if a user searches "Melbourne TownHall", it might show them the link to its website, and the date in which it was built in.

+You can checkout OZlify online at [ozlify.vercel.app](url)

 ## Acknowledgement
  - [Nominatim](https://nominatim.org/release-docs/latest/api/Search/) API was used to obtain the most relevant locations based on user query.
 In particular, the /search API was used.